A Certifably Correct Algorithm for Generalized Robot-World and Hand-Eye Calibration: Uniqueness of Solutions

 \section{Uniqueness of Solutions}

-In this section, we derive conditions on measurement data which ensure that the standard generalized RWHEC formulation of \Cref{prob:HERW-inhomogeneous} has a unique solution in the absence of noise (i.e., sufficient conditions for a problem instance to be an \emph{identifiable} model).\endnote{We leave the derivation of similar results for the monocular case of \Cref{prob:generalized-monocular-RWHEC} for future work.} In addition to precisely characterizing which robot and sensor motions lead to a well-posed calibration problem with identifiable extrinsic parameters, the results in this section are used in \Cref{sec:global_optimality} to prove that SDP relaxations of our QCQP are tight, even when noisy measurements are used.
+In this section, we derive conditions on measurement data which ensure that the standard generalized RWHEC formulation of \Cref{prob:HERW-inhomogeneous} has a unique solution in the absence of noise (i.e., sufficient conditions for a problem instance to be an \emph{identifiable} model).
+In addition to precisely characterizing which robot and sensor motions lead to a well-posed calibration problem with identifiable extrinsic parameters, the results in this section are used in \Cref{sec:global_optimality} to prove that SDP relaxations of our QCQP are tight, even when noisy measurements are used.
 A similar analysis is conducted for hand-eye calibration of a single monocular camera in \cite{andreff_robot_2001} and the standard RWHEC problem in \cite{shah_solving_2013}, but to our knowledge the multi-sensor and multi-target case has not been addressed until now.
+We leave the derivation of similar results for the more complex monocular case of \mbox{\Cref{prob:generalized-monocular-RWHEC}} for future work.